 I’m hoping to attend one of the days of the event this year.
 It will be my first time.
 The convention celebrates monsters and movies, featuring hundreds of exhibitors and live discussion panels.

-11th-?: Family Goals: Tribute to Gothic Families of TV at The Mystic Museum.
+11th-August 4th: Family Goals: Tribute to TV’s Gothic Families at The Mystic Museum

 The Mystic Museum will debut yet another fantastic macabre art exhibit that will also feature the original Munsters coach for opening night!